joaomelo/auth-mech/README.md

 # Reading Auth State

 Auth-mech considers authentication state the combination of current user data and auth status.
+If any of those information changes, the AuthMech instance will trigger an update event.

 ## Status

 The four recognized statuses are: `'UNSOLVED'`, `'SIGNEDOUT'`, `'UNVERIFIED'`, `'SIGNEDIN'`.

-The default initial status is `'UNSOLVED'`.
-It will hold until Firebase auth resolves the login status.
+The initial status is `'UNSOLVED'`.
+It will hold until Fireauth resolves the first login verification.
 It is useful to control a start loading screen, for example.

-While `'SIGNEDOUT'` status is obvious, the choice between `'UNVERIFIED'` and `'SIGNEDIN'` signals if the current user has verified its email.
+While `'SIGNEDOUT'` status meaning is evident, the choice between `'UNVERIFIED'` and `'SIGNEDIN'` signals if the current user has verified its email.
 That is useful for routing, for example.
-You choose to send users to a pending verifications email screen or the default signed in page.
+You can choose to send users to a pending email verification screen or the default signed in page.

 ## User Data

-To access user information, Auth-mech provides the `userData` object with user properties found in the standard Firebase auth [user](https://firebase.google.com/docs/reference/js/firebase.User#properties).
+To access user information, Auth-mech provides the `userData` object with properties found in the standard Fireauth [user](https://firebase.google.com/docs/reference/js/firebase.User#properties).

 Auth-mech adds an `emailLocalPart` property with the string that comes before the "@" char in emails.

-It can also fuse fields from a document in Firestore but we will talk about how setup that in another section.
-Keep in mind that the `userData` is a simple object without any methods.
+It can also fuse fields from a document in Firestore, but we will talk about that in another section.

+Keep in mind that `userData` is a simple object without any methods.

-So, we have two ways to read status and user data: subscribing to auth state changes or synchronously reaching for properties on the AuthMech instance.
+Therefore, we have two ways to read status and user data: subscribing to auth state changes or synchronously reaching for properties on the AuthMech instance.

 ## Subscribing to State Changes

-To listen to auth state changes, you pass a observer function to the `subscribe` method in the AuthMech instance.
-The current user data and status values will be passed inside a payload object to the observer functions every time auth state changes.
+To listen to auth state changes, you pass an observer function to the `subscribe` method in the AuthMech instance.
+The current user data and status will be given inside a payload object to all observer functions every time auth state changes.

-The example bellow is adapted from the demo app available in the library (repository)[https://github.com/joaomelo/auth-mech].
+The example below is adapted from the demo app available in the library (repository)[https://github.com/joaomelo/auth-mech].
 It renders adequate Html depending on the state.

 ``` js
 import * as firebase from 'firebase/app';